 • the length of your cervical canal

-• whether you’ve previously given birth vaginally
+• whether you have previously given vaginal birth

 Before your appointment